-Interns not only gain experience with a diverse array of presenting concerns but also are encouraged to personally and professionally grow as a clinician, finding their assortment of skillsets that are unique to them.
+Interns not only gain experience with a diverse array of presenting concerns but are also encouraged to personally and professionally grow as a clinician, finding their assortment of skillsets that are unique to them.
 Interns will have the opportunity to serve diverse populations, most especially American Muslim clients and learn about offering service at a community-oriented treatment center.
 Interns will also learn about spiritually integrated psychotherapy and potentially have the opportunity to participate in some grant funded applied research on spiritually integrated psychotherapeutic modalities and attend related academic conferences.
+Interns will provide individual, family, couple, and group therapy, psychological testing, services to local private schools as well as community preventative educational seminars and workshops.
 Clients' typical diagnostic presentations may vary from acute to chronic difficulties.
-Khalil Center is a not-for profit 501c3 and has a 'services over finances' policy, providing services to all irrespective of financial circumstances, which includes clients who are insured, uninsured, or not covered by their insurance.
+Khalil Center is a not-for profit 501c3 and has a 'services over finances' policy, providing services to all irrespective of financial circumstances.
+These include clients who are insured, uninsured or not covered by their insurance.

-Additionally, given the community-oriented culture of the center, Interns will be required to correspond with local community leaders, centers, and agencies in setting up and planning community-based programming on and off-site.
-Opportunities for Interns may include arranging for and conducting speaking engagements, trainings, and providing support services or community prevention services.
+Additionally, given the community-oriented culture of the center, interns will be required to correspond with local community leaders, centers, agencies in setting up and planning community-based programming on and off-site.
+These may include arranging for and conducting speaking arrangements, trainings, providing support services or community prevention services.
 Interns will also participate in data collection and program evaluation of our clinical program.
-Interns are given the opportunity to provide direct weekly clinical and administrative peer supervision for therapy externs training at Khalil Center.
-Interns typically engage in at least 15-20 hours of direct service weekly.
-The remaining clinical hours during the week are spent in supervision, research, assessment administration, community programming, or program development, scoring, and report writing.
+Interns are also given the opportunity to provide direct weekly clinical and administrative peer supervision for therapy externs training at Khalil Center.
+Interns typically engage in at least 15-

+20 hours of direct service weekly.
+The remaining weekly clinical hours are spent in supervision, research, assessment administration, community programming or program development, scoring, and report writing.

-At the completion of the Internship experience, Interns will demonstrate competency in domains set forth by APA in the areas of treatment, assessment, group work, case management, and consultation.
-The ideal at the end of Internship is to produce excellence in training and the best possible readiness for professional practice as a doctoral level psychologist candidate.
-Further, Interns will have an appreciation for and specific competencies in spiritually-integrated psychotherapy and cultural competency, particularly in working with American Muslims.
+At the completion of the internship experience, interns will demonstrate competency in domains set forth by APA in the treatment, assessment, group work, case management, and consultation.
+The ideal at the end of Internship is to attempt to produce through Khalil Center excellence in training the best possible readiness for professional practice as a doctoral level psychologist candidate.
+Additionally, interns will have an appreciation for and specific competencies in spiritually integrated psychotherapy, cultural competency particularly in working with American Muslims.